 Another great way to vet freelance editors is by seeing what others have to say about them.
 Many freelance editors have testimonial sections on their websites, where authors describe their experiences with the editors.
 You can get big clues about the editor’s personality through these testimonials.
-Do their clients describe the as warm and hands-on?
+Do their clients describe them as warm and hands-on?
 Technical and thorough?
 Consider how your personality and writing would gel with their work style.

 If you want to know more, don’t be afraid to ask for references.
 Just be aware that the relationship between freelance editors and their clients is very private—many clients request confidentiality.
 Still, others are happy to give feedback.

 In the book publishing industry, everyone has a list of books they’ve worked on.
 Agents have a list, publishing houses have a list, and individual publishing house editors have a list.
 Your freelance editor has a list, too, and it can help you decide whether to work with her.
 If the editor doesn’t have the books she’s worked on visible on her website, ask for one.
 Then research those books on Amazon.
 Do you know any of them?
 Are the books getting read?
 Are they similar to your book?